PureSpectrum Supplier Terms

 10.8 Governing law; Jurisdiction.
 This Agreement is governed by the laws of the State of California without giving effect to any of its conflicts of laws principles.
 The United Nations Convention on Contracts for the International Sale of Goods does not apply to this Agreement.
 Each party agrees to the exclusive jurisdiction of the state and federal courts in Santa Clara county, California with respect to the subject matter of this Agreement.

 10.9 Notices.
-Except as otherwise specified in this Agreement, all notices, permissions, consents and approvals under this Agreement shall be in writing and shall be deemed to have been given if sent to the other party at the contact details set forth on the Cover Page (or set forth on an Economic Terms Addendum if such notice is in relation to a specific Economic Terms Addendum) by: (a) personal delivery; (b) confirmed fax; (c) courier; (d) certified or registered mail (postage prepaid and return receipt requested); (e) email (provided email shall not be sufficient for notices of termination or an indemnifiable claim).
+Except as otherwise specified in this Agreement, all notices, permissions, consents and approvals under this Agreement shall be in writing and shall be deemed to have been given if sent to the other party at the contact details set forth on the Cover Page (or set forth on an Economic Terms Addendum if such notice is in relation to a specific Economic Terms Addendum) by: (a) personal delivery; (b) confirmed fax; (c) courier; (d) certified or registered mail (postage prepaid and return receipt requested); (e) email (provided email shall not be sufficient for notices of an indemnifiable claim).
 Such notices will be effective upon receipt or when delivery is refused by the recipient.
 Billing-related notices to Supplier may be addressed to the relevant billing contact designated by Supplier.